-Full information on the West Yorkshire and Harrogate Sustainability and Transformation Partnership (STP) can be found on their dedicated web pages here.
+Full information on the West Yorkshire and Harrogate Health and Care Partnership can be found on their dedicated web pages here.

 Our vision for West Yorkshire and Harrogate is for everyone to have the best possible outcomes for their health and wellbeing.

 Closer partnership working is at the very core of our STP.
 Over the past six months the leadership and staff of the West Yorkshire and Harrogate health and care organisations have been working together on how we respond to the challenges we face and how we deliver our health and social care vision for the 2.6 million people who live here.